stuartalexwhitehead/primus-responder/README.md

 This is a fork of the [Responder plugin](https://github.com/swissmanu/primus-responder) for [Primus](https://github.com/primus/primus).

 Breaking changes were introduced in the node-uuid package which prevent Primus w/ primus-responder from compiling the client library for Node.js (see this [issue](https://github.com/primus/primus/issues/425) and this [pull request](https://github.com/swissmanu/primus-responder/pull/6)).
+This fork simply applies the patch until the PR is merged.

 Client and server plugin that adds a request/response cycle to [Primus](https://github.com/3rd-Eden/primus).